 Also, in contrast to Noah’s experience, Shimano’s relatively small amount of float suits me well.
 I ride flats a lot too (especially in the winter) and when I go back to clips, I often don’t love the feel of having a bit of movement between my foot and the pedal.
 I get used to it quickly, but it can feel a little unnerving to me in the first few corners, and more float would probably feel even more unnerving.

-A Quick Aside on Flat Pedals…
+An Aside on Flat Pedals…

-I’ve found that, even when wearing otherwise similar shoes, my feet stay a lot warmer in the winter when running flats.
+I’ve also found that, even when wearing otherwise similar shoes, my feet stay a lot warmer in the winter when running flats.
 I attribute that to not having the steel cleat-bolt plate right underneath the insole, acting as a heat sink.
 Between that and not having to deal with clip mechanisms jamming with mud / snow / ice, I greatly prefer flats in the winter.

 If I were to try a different pedal system, HT pedals are currently the most intriguing to me.
 They use a similar design to Shimano, but supposedly have stiffer springs that can be tightened up more, which wouldn’t hurt, since I usually run my SPD’s maxed out.